wisq/ilcheck/README.md

 … Or maybe it'll get super confused by your inventory, and it'll tell you to do a bunch of silly things, and you won't find it useful at all.
 No idea!
 I'm just putting this out there, because why not.

+## How it works

+Essentially, there are four places your equipment can be:

+ * Equipped to your retainer
+ * In your **current** equipment — either on your character right now, or in your armoury chest
+ * In your **future** equipment — same as above, plus the chocobo saddlebag, where you can store equipment you're not using yet (if your armoury is full)
+ * In your inventory — also considered the "discard" pile

+When run, the planner will go through your items, in best-to-worst order, and start assigning them to those categories.
+Your best items will go to your retainer (if configured), then to your current/future equipment (depending on whether you can equip it yet or not).

+For any given piece of gear, we check if we've already seen gear in the same slot with the same equip level (or lower).
+Since we're going through the items best-to-worst, we know that if we've seen **any** matching gear so far, then this gear must be worse and we can throw it out.
+For example, we might see a Cryptlurker Sickle (level 80, iLvl 530), and then a Monstrorum Sickle (level 81, iLvl 520) — in this case, we can throw out the Monstrorum Sickle, because a level 81 character could just equip the Cryptlurker.
+(The only exception is rings, where we need to have seen **two** rings at any given level before we start throwing worse ones out.)

 ## Usage

 To use this tool, you need to be running the "Inventory Tools" plugin.
 You'll export a CSV file containing the relevant gear, and then this program will parse that CSV.